About the University of Missouri Extension Business Development Program

 The BDP specialists work with a wide variety of companies each year.
 The economic impact many of those firms realize is self-reported by the business owners themselves.

-- The Missouri Small Business & Technology Development Centers (MO SBTDC), which provide professional business analysis, business consultations, access to technology resources and educational training seminars on a variety of business topics
+- The Missouri Small Business & Technology Development Centers (MO SBTDC), which provide professional business analysis, business consultations, access to technology resources and educational training seminars on a variety of business topics.
+The International Trade Center is staffed by a specially trained export team that helps businesses grow by expanding into global markets.

 - The Missouri Procurement Technical Assistance Centers (MO PTAC), which assists businesses — including small, disadvantaged and women owned firms — in obtaining federal, state and local government contracts